Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 Superficial Spreading Melanoma

-Superficial spreading melanoma is the most common and most curable type of melanoma.
+Superficial spreading melanoma is the most common type of melanoma.
 It is flat, asymmetrical, unevenly colored, and usually grows laterally across the surface of the skin.
 Superficial spreading melanoma accounts for about 70% of melanomas.
-In men, it occurs most often on the back.
+In men, it occurs most often on the upper back.
 In women, it is most likely to be seen on the back of the leg.
+The reason for these locations remains unclear.

 Nodular melanoma appears as a fast-growing brown or black lump, and its characteristics do not always fit the definitions described above.
 Nodular melanoma accounts for about 5% of melanomas.
 It is usually seen on the trunk or limbs.